ronkok/Hurmet/docs/manual.md

 ## Functions

 Hurmet treats an [identifier](#identifiers) as a function name if it is placed directly before an open parenthesis.
-So a term like ¢sinh(x)¢ is a function.
+So a term like ¢`sinh(x)` is a function.

 Hurmet’s built-in functions are described below.
 Unless noted otherwise, they can operate on any real or complex number or any matrix containing real numbers.